trustengineering/website/src/markdown/home.md

 ## How we deliver successful software

 Every project, product, and client is unique.
-We have formed a successful approach to the delivery of software solutions that fits our clients' needs with well over 50 years collective experience of creating web software at scale .
+We have formed a successful approach to the delivery of software solutions that fits our clients' needs with well over 50 years collective experience of creating web software at scale.

 Currently, the solutions we deliver involve a mix of any of the following: